For assistance with collecting, managing, and disclosing ESG-related data

 Figure 3: Trends in GHG emission amount in the three scenarios BAU, CN, and CN+CE (Source: Mitsubishi Research Institute)

-Leander's old headquarters in 2011 (Credit: Cloudshots)
+Leander's former headquarters in 2011 (Credit: Cloudshots)

-2015: New office building with over 8% recycled building materials (Credit: Marcel van den Burg)
+2015: New office building with over 80% recycled building materials (Credit: Marcel van den Burg)

 Interior of the new building (Credit: Marcel van den Burg)

-* 1 Edger G. Hertwich (2021), “Increased carbon footprint of materials production driven by rise in investments”, Nature Geoscience, Vol. 14, pp. 151-155.
-8
+*1 Edger G. Hertwich (2021), “Increased carbon footprint of materials production driven by rise in investments”, Nature Geoscience, Vol. 14, pp. 151-155. www.nature.com/articles/s41561-021-00690-8

-* 2 Ministry of Economy, Trade and Industry, "Green Growth Strategy for Carbon Neutrality by 2050,"June 18, 2021 www.meti.go.jp/policy/energy_environment/global_warming/ggs/index.html
+*2 Ministry of Economy, Trade and Industry, "Green Growth Strategy for Carbon Neutrality by 2050,"June 18, 2021 www.meti.go.jp/policy/energy_environment/global_warming/ggs/index.html

-* 3 National Institute for Environmental Studies, "Achieving carbon neutrality by 2050 through 'advanced material efficiency' - aiming for 4 times the material utilization efficiency and 2 times the recycling rate," Press Release, April 21, 2025. www.nies.go.jp/whatsnew/2025/20250421/20250421.html
+*3 National Institute for Environmental Studies, "Achieving Carbon Neutrality by 2050 through 'Advanced Material Efficiency' - Aiming for a Quadruple Increase in Material Use Efficiency and a Double Increase in Recycling Rate," Press Release, April 21, 2025. www.nies.go.jp/whatsnew/2025/20250421/20250421.html

-* 4 UNEP (2020), Resource Efficiency and Climate Change: Material efficiency strategies for a low-carbon future , International Resources Panel (IRP) report. www.resourcepanel.org/reports/resource-efficiency-and-climate-change
+*4 UNEP (2020), Resource Efficiency and Climate Change: Material efficiency strategies for a low-carbon future, International Resources Panel (IRP) report. www.resourcepanel.org/reports/resource-efficiency-and-climate-change

-* 5 National Institute for Environmental Studies (2025)
+*5 National Institute for Environmental Studies (2025)

-* 6 Mitsubishi Research Institute, "Policy fusion of 'CN x CE' required in the 7th Basic Energy Plan - Aiming for 1 trillion yen in added value return from decarbonization investments," Mitsubishi Research Institute Research and Proposal Report, June 5, 2024 www.mri.co.jp/knowledge/insight/policy/20240605.html
+*6 Mitsubishi Research Institute, "The Seventh Strategic Energy Plan Calls for 'CN x CE' Policy Fusion - Aiming for 1 Trillion Yen in Added Value Return from Decarbonization Investments," Mitsubishi Research Institute Research and Recommendation Report, June 5, 2024. www.mri.co.jp/knowledge/insight/policy/20240605.html

-* 7 Association of Southeast Asian Nations
+*7 Association of Southeast Asian Nations

-* 8 Executive Sustainability Forum, "Joint Statement on Circular Economy and Carbon Neutrality,"January 2024 www.pwc.com/jp/ja/press-room/joint-statement240116.html
+*8 Executive Sustainability Forum, "Joint Statement on Circular Economy and Carbon Neutrality,"January 2024 www.pwc.com/jp/ja/press-room/joint-statement240116.html

-* 9 Ministry of the Environment, "overview of the Circular Economy and Resource Efficiency Principles (CEREP)," April 2023www.env.go.jp/content/000175154.pdf
+*9 Ministry of the Environment, "overview of the Circular Economy and Resource Efficiency Principles (CEREP)," April 2023www.env.go.jp/content/000175154.pdf

-* 10 National Institute for Environmental Studies (2025)
+*10 National Institute for Environmental Studies (2025)

-* 11 Mitsubishi Research Institute (2024)
+*11 Mitsubishi Research Institute (2024)

-* 12 Arch Daily, Alliander HQ / RAU www.archdaily.com/777783/alliander-hq-rau-architects
+*12 Arch Daily, Alliander HQ / RAU www.archdaily.com/777783/alliander-hq-rau-architects

-* 13 NL Platform, Osaka Kansai Expo page https://nlplatform.com/osaka-expo-japan
+*13 NL Platform, Osaka Kansai Expo page https://nlplatform.com/osaka-expo-japan

 • Article author